 So how do you like them apples?
-Is it going to be SEO, PPC, or an integrated, holistic approach which utilizes both (plus social media marketing – SMM – and other online marketing strategies)?
+Is it going to be SEO or PPC, or an integrated, holistic approach that utilizes both (plus social media marketing – SMM – and other online marketing strategies)?

 What is SEO?

 SEO stands for Search Engine Optimization, which is the process of getting traffic from the ‘free’, ‘organic’, or ‘natural’ search results on search engines using a combination of skill and magic to get there.

 Over the long-term, implementing SEO or PPC or both together can have different benefits.

 SEO can help improve organic, sustainable, relevant traffic to your website, and your business, exactly the kind of traffic you need, by boosting your search engine success.
 The knock-on positive effect of SEO-built-better-rankings in SERPs shows itself in multiple ways:

 - SEO helps build brand awareness.
 By making yourself more visible in search engine results you are putting your business in front of your target audience – i.e., your potential customers – in much the same way as if you were paying to advertise.

 - SEO helps build trust, credibility, and authority.
 If most Internet users are anything like us (and studies show they are), they tend to skip the ads and trust organic results far more, to give them the best answer to their search query.
 SEO can give you those ‘trusted’ organic results.
 This, in turn, improves your credibility and places you as an authority on a particular subject, product or service.
 Trust.
 Credibility.
 Authority.
 The trifecta of business success.
 All achievable through excellent SEO.